 Regulation: None (registered in Saint Vincent and the Grenadines).
 Minimum deposit: $0 for wallet accounts; $10 for regular.
 Payout potential: Up to 400% on eligible digital contracts.
 Tradable markets: Digital binaries, EPIC contracts, and CFDs.
 Platforms: Proprietary (MT4/MT5 integration planned).
 Demo access: Yes.

-Minimum Deposit: Wallet-based trading requires no minimum; standard accounts typically begin at $10.
+Minimum deposit: Wallet-based trading is described as having no minimum; standard accounts typically begin at $10.

-Payout: Digital contracts can pay up to 400% in specific cases; major FX and crypto pairs can see up to 90% payouts.
+Payout: Digital contracts can pay up to 400% in specific cases, while major FX and crypto pairs can show up to 90% payouts.

 Assets: 80+ synthetic instruments across binaries, EPIC contracts, CFDs, and multiple market categories.

-Platform: Recent upgrades improved navigation and charting, including dual-chart layouts; MT4/MT5 links are planned.
+Platform: Recent upgrades are described as improving navigation and charting, including dual-chart layouts; MT4/MT5 links are planned.

-Accounts: Wallet mode lets you trade directly from your crypto wallet; Regular mode uses a private, escrowed Ether wallet with blockchain validation.
+Accounts: Wallet mode lets traders trade directly from a crypto wallet; Regular mode uses a private, escrowed Ether wallet with blockchain validation.

-Regulation: No formal license; registered in Saint Vincent and the Grenadines.
+Regulation: No formal license is described; registration is in Saint Vincent and the Grenadines.

 Pros